Stephen Colbert’s late night show might be ending, but he’s staying busy booking gigs

 It was announced in July by CBS that the show would be ending in May 2026, so another one of the network’s shows had some fun with Colbert being “killed off.”

-On the season three premiere of “Elspeth,” Colbert had a cameo as a talk show host who dies.
+On this week’s Season 3 premiere of “Elsbeth,” Colbert had a cameo as a talk show host who dies.
 (The Show reunited him with long-time collaborator Amy Sedaris, too.)

 And that’s not his only acting gig.